wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 - `APP_KEY` - Application key that binds an activation with a specific application.
 - `APP_SECRET` - Application secret that binds an activation with a specific application.
 - `KEY_MASTER_SERVER_PUBLIC` - Master Server Public Key used for non-personalized encryption and server signature verification.

-Finally, you need to know the location of your [PowerAuth Standard RESTful API](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Standard-RESTful-API.md) endpoints.
-That path should contain everything that goes before the `/pa/**` prefix of the API endpoints.
+- `BASE_ENDPOINT_URL` - The location of your [PowerAuth Standard RESTful API](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Standard-RESTful-API.md) endpoints.
+The path should contain everything that goes before the `/pa/**` prefix of the API endpoints.

-This is how the example `PowerAuthSDK` configuration looks like:
+All these values should be provided to you by your [server-side team](Server-Side-Tutorial.md) who configured the back-end infrastructure.

+Use the provided values to configure the `PowerAuthSDK` instance:

 {% codetabs %}
 {% codetab Swift %}